‘A metaphor for life’: Bollywood’s stormy love affair with Indian cricket

 In the 1980s, after India won their first World Cup, two cricketers from the winning squad were cast in a Bollywood film: batsman Sandeep Patil played the romantic interest of two women in a film, titled Kabhie Ajnabi The (We Were Strangers Once), with wicketkeeper Syed Kirmani playing a baddie.

 In the same decade, two terribly tacky films, whose fictional plot involved a rivalry between cricketers, were also released.
 One was a romantic melodrama, and the other, Awwal Number (Number One), was plain bizarre.
-Its climatic sequence involved two helicopters and a cricketer, miffed at being dropped, trying to blow up a pitch where an India vs Australia match was under way.
+Its climactic sequence involved two helicopters and a cricketer, miffed at being dropped, trying to blow up a pitch where an India vs Australia match was under way.

 “The cricket [in these films] was lame,” Vasan Bala, a Bollywood writer-director, told Al Jazeera.